 10. They use New Age terminology or phrases.

 They will use buzz words such as “energy forms,” “chakras,” “universal energy,” “self-love,” “God’s energy,” “higher consciousness,” “vibrational energy,” “frequency,” “divine,” “ascension,” “divine self,” “higher self,” “attunement,” “empower,” “mindfulness” etc.

 11. Some of these bad angels are environmentalists.

 They will teach the sacred importance of the environment and how people must be concerned with earth, who they may call Gaia, as their spiritual parent.
 This is a form of an idolatry.

-The “angels” who speak through one angel channeler, “The larger level of healing we speak of involves healing the relationship between your spirit and the spirit of the Earth….
+The “angels” who spoke through one angel channeler said, “The larger level of healing we speak of involves healing the relationship between your spirit and the spirit of the Earth….
 Planet Earth has a life purpose, as you do….
 Your desire to seek a deeper exchange with Nature encourages her spirit and further balances all levels of life…”

 12. These supposed “angels” act more like modern spirit guides.